Perfect Pairings & Recipes for

 Flavour Profile Of Brandy Across 150 Dimensions Of Flavour

-An ingredient's flavour comes from its core characteristics, like woody, nectarous, and floral, combined with its unique aroma notes (outer bars).
+An ingredient's flavour comes from its core characteristics, like nectarous, woody, and floral, combined with its unique aroma notes (outer bars).
 When pairing ingredients, aim to include a broad variety of core characteristics for a balanced dish.
 And choose aroma notes that complement each other for a harmonious combination.

 To understand how flavour notes harmonise, we analysed more than 50,000 popular ingredient combinations.
 By exploring these pairings, we identified specific flavour notes that frequently occur together, indicating they share a harmonious relationship.